-Hendrik Hart, Ph.D., Senior Member in Systematic Philosophy.
+Hendrik Hart, Ph.D., (Free University in Amsterdam) Senior Member in Systematic Philosophy.

 Hart joined ICS in 1967 after several years as director of the Philosophical Institute of the Free University of Amsterdam.
-He is the author of Communal Certainty and Authorized Truth: An Examination of John Dewey's Philosophy of Verification (1966), The Challenge of Our Age
+He is the author of Communal Certainty and Authorized Truth: An Examination of John Dewey's Philosophy of Verification (1966), The Challenge of Our Age (1968), Understanding Our World: An Integral Ontology (1984), and Setting Our Sights by the Morning Star (1989).
+He has also edited The Idea of a Christian Philosophy: Essays in Honour of